-With this point of view, you look at situations as they are, without coloring them with your past experiences.
-Living in such a way, makes it easier to deal with whatever you are doing at the present moment.
+From this point of view, you look at situations as they are, without coloring them with your memories or beliefs.
+Living in this way, makes you more focused and in a better position to deal with your everyday life.
 You see things as they are, without being influenced by fears, anger, desires or attachments.

-Watch the thoughts that flow through your mind.
-What are they?
+Try watching the thoughts flowing through your mind.

 - Maybe you are thinking how it would have been, if you acted differently.

-If your past experiences of relationships were pleasant and positive, that is how you going to think about your future relationships.
+If your past experiences were pleasant and positive, that is how you going to think about your future experiences.
 If the experiences were negative, that is how you are going to visualize your future.
 It is always the past recreating your life.

 There is a story about two friends traveling by train.
-One was very nervous, restless and full of complaints the whole trip.
+One was very nervous, restless, and full of complaints the whole trip.
 He was impatient to reach his destination, and disliked every moment of the trip.
-He did not pay attention to his surroundings, as his mind was full of impatient, restless and grumpy thoughts.
+He did not pay attention to his surroundings, and did not care about the scenery and the people around him.

-It is a matter of the right attitude.
-Life becomes a happy and enjoyable trip when the attitude toward it and its events is positive, and the present moment is used in the best possible way.
+It is a matter of attitude.
+Life becomes a happy and enjoyable trip when one’s attitude toward it is positive, and the present moment is used in the best possible way.

 Living in the present means focusing on what is happening right now, enjoying it, and making the most of it.

 Wake up to the present moment and live in it.
 The past happened and passed, so what is the use of reliving it?
 Do you enjoy reliving it?
-If it is a pleasant experience that’s okay.
-You may wish to relive it and recreate it in your life.
-But why repeat the same event again, if it was an unhappy one?
+If it is a pleasant experience that’s okay, and you might wish to relive it and recreate it in your life.
+Why should you repeat the same event again, if it was an unhappy one?
 Why do you repeat something that has caused you pain?

-By being aware of your thoughts and feelings, it becomes easier to be a little more detached.
-When you are detached you become able to choose how to react to people, events and circumstances, which can save yourself a lot of inconvenience, trouble and embarrassment.
+When you live in the present, and become aware of your thoughts and feelings, it becomes easier to be a little more detached.
+When you are detached, you become able to choose how to react to people, events and circumstances, and this can save you a lot of inconvenience, trouble and embarrassment.

 If you focus on the past, instead of living in the present moment, you allow yourself to become manipulated by past events, and by your thoughts and emotions relating to past events.
 On the other hand, focusing on the present moment, on what is happening or what you are doing right now, frees you of unnecessary, burdensome and unpleasant thoughts, and this leads peace of mind.